 Cleaning a luxury car is way more difficult than it appears.
 All sorts of cars across the country are frequently subjected to the adverse effects of extreme weather.
-Rain, particularly heavy rain, and extreme weather conditions can all have an effect on the actual process of washing a car, even more so when it comes to luxury cars.
-All you need to know is the unique requirements of your car.
-Here’s a step-by-step foolproof guide on how to wash a luxury car more efficiently.
+Rain, particularly heavy rain, and extreme weather conditions can all affect the actual process of washing a car, even more so when it comes to luxury cars.
+All you need to know is your car’s unique requirements.
+Here’s a step-by-step, foolproof guide on how to wash a luxury car more efficiently.

 How to wash a luxury car: A step-by-step guide